 This is a great little independent coffee shop on the Lisburn Road.
 It has an impressive coffee menu and a small but good quality lunch menu.
-Those who are in a rush can avail from the online ordering service.
+Espresso Elements is currently only offering a click and collect option.
 Simply log on to the website, select your coffee and your pick up time and it will be there ready and waiting for you.

 More info: Espresso Elements